Skip to Content

-How To Hike Fay Canyon Arch Trail In Sedona
+How To Hike Fay Canyon Trail In Sedona, Arizona

 Hiking Statistics

 There are two separate ascents at the end of Fay Canyon Trail called West Ascent and East Ascent.
-We personally took West Ascent and will show you how to do the same in this guide.
+We personally took West Ascent and we’ll show you how to do the same later in the guide.

-Let’s take a quick look at trail distance, elevation gain, hike difficulty and time required statistics for three typical hiking options you have on Fay Canyon Trail in Sedona.
+Let’s take a look at trail distance, elevation gain, hike difficulty and time required for the three Fay Canyon hiking options.

 1. Fay Canyon Trail Only (Without The Arch Or West Ascent)